 And the best way to reach a "true omnichannel integration" is by providing a seamless user journey between both online and offline channels.
 More specifically, brands should make the most out of their private traffic touchpoints on WeChat (i.e. Official Accounts, Mini Programs, etc.) and take an O2O initiative to effectively drive customers to physical stores.

 One notable example of this marketing automation approach is Moschino, an Italian luxury fashion brand.
-In China, the brand utilizes Social CRM tools for WeChat to efficiently manage its interactions with customers via its WeChat Official Account.
+In China, the brand utilizes Social CRM for WeChat to efficiently manage its interactions with customers via its WeChat Official Account.

 As the interactions evolve and more details about the individual are collected, the social CRM (sCRM) tools for WeChat can automatically identify (segment) and direct them onto a calculated user journey where more relevant content is pushed, including the newest clothing pieces of the season.